The Rolling Stones: Musical development

 Despite the Rolling Stones' predilection for blues and R&B numbers on their early live set lists, the first original compositions by the band reflected a more wide-ranging interest.
 Critic Richie Unterberger described the first Jagger/Richards single, "Tell Me (You're Coming Back)", as a "pop rock ballad ...
 When [Jagger and Richards] began to write songs, they were usually not derived from the blues, but were often surprisingly fey, slow, Mersey-type pop numbers".
 "As Tears Go By", the ballad originally written for Marianne Faithfull, was one of the first songs written by Jagger and Richards and one of many written by the duo for other artists.
 Jagger said of the song, "It's a relatively mature song considering the rest of the output at the time.
 And we didn't think of [recording] it, because the Rolling Stones were a butch blues group."
 The Rolling Stones did later record a version which became a top five hit in the US.

-Of their early writing experience, Richards said, "The amazing thing is that although Mick and I thought these songs were really puerile and kindergarten-time, every one that got put out made a decent showing in the charts.
+Richards said of their early writing experiences, "The amazing thing is that although Mick and I thought these songs were really puerile and kindergarten-time, every one that got put out made a decent showing in the charts.
 That gave us extraordinary confidence to carry on, because at the beginning songwriting was something we were going to do in order to say to Andrew [Loog Oldham], 'Well, at least we gave it a try ...'"
 Jagger opined, "We were very pop-orientated.
 We didn't sit around listening to Muddy Waters; we listened to everything.
 In some ways it's easy to write to order ...
 Keith and I got into the groove of writing those kind of tunes; they were done in ten minutes.
 I think we thought it was a bit of a laugh, and it turned out to be something of an apprenticeship for us."

 The writing of "The Last Time", the Rolling Stones' first major single, proved a turning point.
 Richards called it "a bridge into thinking about writing for the Stones.
 It gave us a level of confidence; a pathway of how to do it."
 The song was based on a traditional gospel song popularised by the Staple Singers, but the Rolling Stones' number features a distinctive guitar riff, played by Brian Jones.
 Prior to the emergence of Jagger/Richards as the Stones' songwriters, the band members occasionally were given collective credit under the pseudonym Nanker Phelge.
 Some songs attributed to Nanker Phelge have been re-attributed to Jagger/Richards.